Keith McGee: NASCAR and ARCA

+On November 11, 2023, RBR announced that McGee would return to drive for the team in one of their trucks, the No. 27, in 2024 in six races: Daytona, Las Vegas, Texas, Charlotte, Richmond and Phoenix.
+On October 4, 2024, McGee ran the No. 02 for Young's Motorsports, but instead of their usual Chevrolet, it was a technical partnership with RBR, so it was a Ford instead.
+He failed to qualify for the race but ended up replacing Bryan Dauzat in the No. 28 FDNY Racing Chevrolet.

 Personal life

 McGee grew up in Nevada County, California, and is the youngest of seven children in his family.
 He moved from California to Alaska in 2005 when he was serving in the military.
 However, after his service ended, he did not move back to California and remained in Alaska living there permanently.
 He got a job as a RADAR specialist for the U.S. Department of Defense.

 His grandfather worked on and built racecars for drivers on the west coast of the U.S. McGee and his father, also involved in racing as a driver for Factory Polaris, would also watch NASCAR races on TV and attend local Sprint car races in person.
 McGee's mother competed in the 1988 Winter Olympics in Calgary and won a gold medal after being diagnosed with multiple sclerosis earlier in her life and being told she would not be able to walk again.
 His mother is also a cancer survivor, which is why McGee often runs with Breast Cancer Awareness ribbons on his West Series cars and has run some races with his car number being the color pink.